 - 1. The remote controls, indications and alarms required in 404. to 406. are to be operable in the event of main power failure.
-Failure of the normal power supply of the required alarms shall be indicated by an audible and visual alarm.
-(2020) - 2.
+For passenger ships, failure of the normal power supply of the required alarms shall be indicated by an audible and visual alarm at the central operating console at the navigation bridge.
+For cargo ships, failure of the normal power supply of the required alarms shall be indicated by an audible and visual alarm at the navigation bridge.
+(2021) - 2.
 Where Electrical installations specified in 1 are situated below the freeboard deck, they are to be provided with a degree of protection appropriate for flooding.
 [See Guidance] - 3.
-Cables for devices specified in 1. are to comply with the requirements of Pt 6, Ch 1, Sec 5 of the Rules.
+Cables for devices specified in 1. are to comply with the requirements of Pt 6.
+Ch 1.
+Sec 5 of the